 By Katy Cable,TWR

 This Sunday, April 7th is Easter.
-In honor of the floppy-eared Bunny, I thought this was a perfect time to discuss one of the most common problems I “hear” from Pug parents...EAR infections.
-Good news, if you know what to look for and some easy preventative tips, you can prevent a lot of bigger, more expensive problems.
+In honor of the floppy-eared bunny, I thought this was a perfect time to discuss one of the most common problems I “hear” from Pug parents...EAR infections.
+Good news, if you know what to look for and some follow easy tips, you can prevent a lot of bigger, more expensive problems.

 My first pug Raisin was plagued with ear infections throughout most his life.
-Ironically they began coming on about a year after I switched him from homemade organic dog food to a crappy, expensive "prescription" food used to treat his urinary issues.
+Ironically they began coming on a few months after I switched him from homemade organic dog food to a crappy, expensive "prescription" food used to treat his urinary issues.
 As time went on, and I kept filling him with processed corn, wheat, grains, gluten and poultry by-product meals, the infections got much worse.

-After a few years of misery and living on pricey antibiotics, Raisin underwent an extensive surgery.
+After a few years of misery and living on pricey antibiotics, Raisin underwent extensive surgery.
 A small hole was drilled under his jaw and a tiny tube was inserted deep in the canal of his inner ear allowing it to drain and heal.
 It was a traumatic, painful, ordeal for the poor little guy, but it was successful.
-However, not too long after, he began having problems in his other ear and eventually the infections returned with a vengeance.
+However, not too long after, he began having problems in his other ear, and eventually, the infections returned with a vengeance.

 If your dog is experiencing persistent ear problems or is a breed predisposed to them, -read on.
 These simple tips should save you a lot of expense, hassle, and heartache because preventing ear infections is actually quite easy.